henvic/henvic.github.io/content/posts/signal-notify-context.md

 defer stop()
 ```

-to control context cancelation using context, simplifying handling operating system signals in Go for certain common cases.
+to control context cancelation using Unix signals, simplifying handling operating system signals in Go for certain common cases.
 This is my first contribution to the Go standard library, and I am very excited!

 ## Why
 When writing <abbr title="command-line interface">CLI</abbr> code, I often needed to handle cancellation – for instance, when a user presses CTRL+C producing an interrupt signal.
 Another possible use case is to handle graceful termination of HTTP servers using `http.*Server.Shutdown(ctx)`.